 Fungi can form undesirable coat/deposits causing electrical insulation that can adversely affect the electrical characteristics of critically tuned electronic circuits of Communications Head-Sets, Torches, Cameras and other HMD’s etc.

 Damage to optical systems

-Fungus can also adversely affect light transmission through the optical system, block delicate moving parts or even change non-wetting surfaces to wetting surfaces with resulting loss in performance.
+The fungus can also adversely affect light transmission through the optical system, block delicate moving parts or even change non-wetting surfaces to wetting surfaces with a resulting loss in performance.

 Broadly five different kinds of micro-organisms are highlighted in the MIL 810G standard that damage (infect) the body coming in its contact, are as follows: